Senior Researcher at Ritsumeikan University, Kyoto.

 Professional Training.
 I have trained in various psychoanalytical associations, including but not limited to years of seminars, workshops, clinical groups, reading groups, group supervision, and individual supervision.
 I was also trained in psychoanalytic family therapy for two years, and part of my training and clinical practice focuses on counseling infants and their mothers.
 Individual psychoanalysis (9 years).

-Clinical Practice (9 years).
+Clinical Practice.
 My professional experience includes working in a medico-social institution for children and adolescents (1 year), the Neuropediatrics department of a Children’s hospital (1 year), an adolescent psychiatric hospital (1 year), Welfare services (2 years), and a guidance center (4 years) where I have conducted psychotherapy with children, adolescents and families.
-Counseling in Kyoto.
+Counseling in Kyoto since 2017.

 Scientific Research.
-As a scholar, my courses deal with intellectual history (Kansai French Institute) and psycho-social issues in Japan (Doshisha Women’s College of Liberal Arts).
 I have been researching for 6 years at Kyoto University Institute for Research in Humanities, on acute social withdrawal and trauma (2011-2017).
-My investigations in history and anthropology of mental medicine continue as a researcher at the National Institute of Mental Health (NIMH-NCNP Japan).
-I am involved in research projects and seminars at Ritsumeikan U., Kyoto U., Paris U. (France) and McGill U. (Canada).
-I am a reviewer for journals such as Transcultural Psychiatry and Culture, Medicine, and Psychiatry; Healthcare; and Social Science.
+My investigations in history and anthropology of mental medicine continue as a researcher at the National Institute of Mental Health (NIMH-NCNP Japan) and at Ritsumeikan University.
+I am a reviewer for journals such as Transcultural Psychiatry; Culture, Medicine, and Psychiatry; Healthcare; and Social Science.
 With Matsumoto Takuya, we organize Kyoto University international mental health seminar.